BhaskarSinghRawat/Quantum-analysis-of-systems-with-various-potentials-using-Scilab/README.md

 ## Programing

-Solving the s-wave Schrodinger equation for the ground state and first excited state of the Hydrogen atom.
+1. Solving the s-wave Schrodinger equation for the ground state and first excited state of the Hydrogen atom.
-Solving the s-wave radial Schrodinger equation for an atom, using Screened coulomb potential.
+2. Solving the s-wave radial Schrodinger equation for an atom, using Screened coulomb potential.
-Solving the s-wave radial Schrodinger equation for a particle with harmonic oscillator potential.
+3. Solving the s-wave radial Schrodinger equation for a particle with harmonic oscillator potential.
-Solving the s-wave radial Schrodinger equation for the vibration of Hydrogen molecole, using Morse potential.
+4. Solving the s-wave radial Schrodinger equation for the vibration of Hydrogen molecole, using Morse potential.

 ## Acknowledgement

-I am so thankful to Dr. Nilesh Pathak for providing me my first taste of computational programing and appriciate its guidance in brightening my knowledge in this domane.
+I am so thankful to Dr. Nilesh Pathak for providing me my first taste of computational programing and appreciate its guidance in brightening my knowledge in this domane.